devoncarew/bazel-code/README.md

 See [bazel.io](https://www.bazel.io/).

-Currently this plugin just provides syntax highlighting for `BUILD` and `WORKSPACE` files.
+This plugin provides syntax highlighting for `BUILD` and `WORKSPACE` files.